u-blox/ubxlib/README.md

 All APIs are documented with Doxygen compatible comments: simply download the latest [Doxygen](https://doxygen.nl/) and either run it from the `ubxlib` directory at a command prompt or open [Doxyfile](/Doxyfile) in the Doxygen GUI and run it to obtain the output.

 # Supported `ubxlib` host platforms and APIs
 Hosts run `ubxlib` and interact with an attached periperal.
 A host platform contains an MCU, toolchain and RTOS/SDK as listed in the table below.
 Hosts are typically u-blox open CPU (standalone) modules or other MCUs.
 To use a host you need a development board or an EVK.
-Currently `ubxlib` supports the following purchasable boards out-of-the box.
+Currently `ubxlib` supports and tests the following purchasable boards out-of-the box.

 - [u-blox C030-U201 board](https://www.u-blox.com/en/product/c030-application-board)
 - [Nordic nRF52840 DK board](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk)